 The European Union is the largest producer of farmed furs.
-But several countries have banned fur farming in recent years, like in Austria, the Netherlands, or Italy for an implementation of the law on June 2022.
+But several countries have banned fur farming in recent years, like Austria, the Netherlands, or Italy which implements the law on June 2022.
 So far, 18 countries in Europe voted a ban on fur farming.

-Latvia's neighbor Estonia banned fur farms in June 2021 for an implementation in the end of 2025.
+Latvia’s neighbor Estonia banned fur farms in June 2021 for implementation in the end of 2025.

 Thousands of minks have been culled across Europe in recent months because of the spread of Covid-19 among the animals.
 As entire farms saw the population of minks decimated, countries like Italy, the Netherlands or France took the opportunity to stop or reduce the transition period for stopping mink farms.

-The parliamentarians and the Ministry of Agriculture will now work on more detailed versions of the proposals.
+The members of Parliament and the Ministry of Agriculture will now work on more detailed versions of the proposals.

-The discussion will continue on February as two more readings are necessary before the Saeima can pass the law.
+The discussion will continue in February as two more readings are necessary before the Saeima can pass the law.